 This is a fool proof system, but many people find it hard to implement because it’s just too much work.

 Especially steps 1, 2 and 3 are too cumbersome for most people to pull off.
-This is where having an AI powered second brain to handle these steps can be so powered.
+This is where having an AI-powered second brain to handle these steps can be so powerful.

 Let’s see how you can create a second brain to capture, organize and distill information.
 And then use it to express your own ideas in your own voice.

-Elephas is a personal AI assistant for your Mac, iPhone and iPad.
+Elephas is a knowledge assistant for your Mac, iPhone, and iPad.

 Setting it up is a simple 5 minute process.